Smog & Emission Checks in MarylandPage Overview

 It is especially true when it comes to the crud that shoots out of your vehicle's exhaust pipe.
 Thus, if you are living in Maryland and own and operate a vehicle, you will surely hear of the Vehicle Emissions Inspection Program (VEIP).

-Essentially, the program requires you to bring your vehicle in for an emissions test every two years.
+Essentially, the program requires you to bring your vehicle in for an emissions test every 2 years.
 The state takes it seriously and wants you to follow suit.
 Just think of all the various types of pollution spewed into the air from the major traffic jams around Baltimore and Washington, D.C., alone.

 All that engine idling can do some serious damage to the air.
 Thus, you can do your part to keep Maryland's air clean by making sure your vehicle's emission control system is up to par.

 The year of your vehicle determines what sort of testing it will undergo.

 - What it does: Skips the tailpipe and exhaust completely and instead links into the vehicle's computer system (if it has one), searching for any sort of inconsistencies relating to the engine.
 If the Check Engine light blinks on at this point, things may not look so good for passing the test.